 Analysis of consumer behavior, demand, producer behavior, supply, and exchange in markets leading to discussions on the role of market structure in pricing strategies as well as strategic decisions by firms about production, pricing, and investment.
 This course is calculus based.
-Prerequisite(s): EC 201, EC 202, EC 203 and MA 101 & MA 102 (or equivalent) all with grade of C or higher.
+Prerequisite(s): EC 201 and EC 203, both with a grade of C or better.